-Rapid Response Team (RRT) can be activated by calling ext 2222 from any room phone to reach the operator and identify the patient's room number.
-RRT is then paged overhead and on beepers of the hospitalist, nursing supervision, Medical Intensive Care Unit (MICU) or Surgical Intensive Care Unit (SICU)RN, lead Respiratory Therapist, phlebotomist, and transporter.
-The RRT team responds to the patient's condition and collaborates with the primary RN in assessment and care.
-The nurse communicates with the attending LIP utilizing the situation, background, assessment, recommendation (SBAR) methodology.
-RRT calls may be initiated for, but not limited to: acute changes in patient condition or in vital signs, neurological status, chest pain, change in urinary output, uncontrolled bleeding, RN concerns about patient for unexplained agitation for more than 10 minutes, color change, unrelieved pain.
+The Rapid Response Team (RRT) can be activated by dialing 2222 from any room phone to reach the operator and identify the patient's room number.
+The RRT is then paged overhead and on the hospitalist, management/MICU or SICU RN/lead Respiratory Therapist's beepers.
+The team responds to the patient's condition and collaborates with the primary RN in assessment and care.
+The nurse communicates with the attending physician utilizing the SBAR (situation, background, assessment, recommendation) methodology.
+Rapid Response Team calls may be initiated for acute changes in vital signs, neurological status, chest pain, change in urinary output, uncontrolled bleeding, RN concerns about patient for unexplained agitation for more than 10 minutes, color change, unrelieved pain.
 The team responding to Rapid Response Team calls is comprised of the Hospitalist, Critical Care RN and Respiratory Therapist.
-RRT assessment and interventions must be documented in the Medical Record.
-Debriefing tool is also completed, for performance improvement (PI) purposes, to evaluate the indications for the RRT, timeliness of response, availability of equipment and supplies, and the outcome of the response.
+The Rapid Response Team's assessment and intervention are documented in the Medical Record.
+A debriefing tool is also completed, for performance improvement purposes, to evaluate the indications for the RRT, timeliness of response, availability of equipment and supplies, and the outcome of the response.
 This debriefing tool is submitted to the Code Blue/RRT Committee and is not included in the Medical Record.
-Refer to MNH policy "Rapid Response Team", PP-NH-R108.
+See policy "Rapid Response Team".